SUDDEN DESU

 To implement a fix like this, we would need space in the ROM to overwrite.
 We’re actually quite lucky in that regard.
 The code at 0xA4BC on the sub CPU reads the inputs from the MCU via the dual-port RAM and mirrors some values to the sub’s private RAM, which are then used by the game’s code (including the viewers).
 Right at the beginning, it shifts the P1 const input value from the MCU along all eight bits, mirroring each each one.
 That includes the bits for the nonexistant inputs, and we can use that ‘useless’ code as space to implement a patch.

-Finally, without any further ado, here are both cheats:
+Without any further ado, here are both of those cheats:

 Enable Viewers